 In 2011, Patterson was hired away from the District Attorney’s Office by a large local firm where he was assigned to the Criminal Defense Division.
 In that capacity, he defended clients in cases ranging from traffic tickets to vehicular homicide and felony Crime of Violence cases.
 Patterson consistently obtained excellent outcomes for his clients.
 Additionally, he regularly worked on cases in a variety of additional practice areas including Domestic Relations, Landlord-Tenant, Protection Order and Restraining Orders, and various other matters.Effective, Personalized, and Affordable Criminal Defense, Estate Planning, and Estate Administration

 Eventually, Patterson Weaver left the constraints of a large firm to open up his own practice, Patterson Weaver Law, LLC, where he is better able to focus on the needs of each individual client, and is free to pursue his own legal areas of interest.
-As owner and managing attorney of his firm, Patterson has expanded his practice to include expertise in Estate Planning (Wills and Trusts) and Estate Administration & Probate.
-Additionally, he accepts cases in the areas of Landlord-Tenant Law and general Civil Litigation.Life Happens.
+As owner and managing attorney of his firm, Patterson has expanded his practice to include expertise in Estate Administration, Probate Litigation and Will Contests, Estate Planning, and Personal Injury.Life Happens.
 Let Us Help.

 Patterson Weaver has the drive, passion, experience, and knowledge to help you with your situation.
 Whether you have been charged with a crime and need someone to help you protect your rights, whether you are planning ahead to make sure your family is cared for in the event of your death, or whether you need help working through probate and managing the estate of a loved one, Patterson Weaver can help.
 Call us today to find out how.